Differences Between Cloud Computing vs Grid Computing

 Key Differences Between Cloud Computing and Grid Computing

-Though both Cloud Computing vs Grid Computing technologies is used for processing data, they have some significant differences which are as follows:
+Though both Cloud Computing vs Grid Computing technologies is used for processing data, they have some significant differences, which are as follows:

 Following are the lists of points that show the Comparisons Between Cloud Computing and Grid Computing:

-Basis for comparison | Cloud Computing | Grid Computing |
+Basis of comparison | Cloud Computing | Grid Computing |

-Definition and Basic Difference | Cloud computing are supposed to be the use of remote servers that are usually hosted on the internet to store or manage data.
+Cloud computing uses remote servers hosted on the internet to store and manage data.
 This data can be from any computer or server.
-Cloud helps a user to guarantee on-demand access to data on cloud anytime.
+Cloud helps a user to guarantee on-demand access to data on the cloud at any time.
+Cloud computing defines a new class of computing based on network technology.
+It has integrated and networked hardware and software. |

 Grid computing incorporates systems in different locations through WAN |

-Types | After its evolution, cloud computing deployments has been segregated into:
+Types | After its evolution, cloud computing deployments have been segregated into:

 |

-Grid computing has also following types:
+Grid computing also has the following types:

 |

-Goals | Cloud computing mainly focuses on reducing costs and increase returns.
+Goals | Cloud computing mainly focuses on reducing costs and increasing returns.
 It also has a goal of increasing scalability along with increased availability and reliability. | Grid computing focuses on networks and hence has a large-scale goal.
-It focuses on resource sharing, pervasive, uniform, and reliable access to data, storage capacity and computation power.
+It focuses on resource sharing, pervasive, uniform, and reliable access to data, storage capacity, and computation power.
 It also focuses on delivering a computer as a utility. |

 Pros | Cloud computing has many advantages.
-To list a few as below:
+To list a few below:

 1) Cloud can store large amounts of data along with storing it safely.
-Data stored in cloud is highly secure and can be accessed whenever needed.
+Data stored in the cloud is highly secure and can be accessed whenever needed.
 2) Cloud is easily accessible from any part of the world.
-You just need to have internet connectivity 3) Cloud runs on the latest network and all data centers being secure ensure that it provides the best performance.
-4) It is cost efficient and has fast backup and data restoration.
-Also it has automatic software updates. |
+You need to have internet connectivity 3) Cloud runs on the latest network, and all data centers being secure ensures that it provides the best performance.
+4) It is cost-efficient and has fast backup and data restoration.
+Also, it has automatic software updates. |

 Grid computing also has its advantages as below:

 1)Grid computing is useful in dealing with idle energy in computers.
 It is more efficient to put it into more sensible use.
 2) It helps to save money when huge projects are involved.
 Grid computing helps in distributing and splitting up the work into multiple computers.
-3)Whenever failure occurs it would not stop the work as other computer will pick up the work, making this system more reliable.
-4) Space is saved and access to additional resources is made possible. |
+3)Whenever a failure occurs, it will not stop the work as other computers will pick up the work, making this system more reliable.
+4) Space is saved, and access to additional resources is made possible. |

-User Management | A centralized system managing the entire cloud can work with this setup or it can be delegated to any third party. | The management is decentralized and it also has a virtual organization based management. |
+User Management | A centralized system can manage the entire cloud in this setup, or the management can be delegated to a third party. | This setup decentralizes the management, incorporating virtual organization-based management. |

 Recommended Articles